jimniels/blog/src/client/posts/2013-11-06-evolution-of-creativity.md

 ---
-title: The Evolution of Creativity
 tags: thoughts
 redirect_from: /posts/evoluation-of-creativity/
 ---

+# The Evolution of Creativity

 John Mayer, an incredibly influential and accomplished guitarist, speaks about the evolution of his personal skill set in [this recording at Abbey Road](http://www.youtube.com/watch?v=mm8G5-pug_w).
 These were a few points I found fascinating is his commentary on creativity: